piotrmurach/tty-command/README.md

 ### 2.4 Command

-To actually run a command, you need to provie the command name and one or more arguments to execute:
+To actually run a command, you need to provide the command name and one or more arguments to execute:

 ```ruby
 cmd.execute(:echo, 'hello', 'world')